blackfennec-org/blackfennec/docs/source/development/extensions/type_extension.rst

 Creating a Wrapper for the Type
 """""""""""""""""""""""""""""""
-BlackFennec lacks the ability to create a concrete `Type` instance directly.
+Black Fennec lacks the ability to create a concrete `Type` instance directly.
 Instead it is recommended to create a wrapper for the `Type` that can be used to interact with instances of it.
 The snipped below is an example of a `File` wrapper:

 .. code-block:: python